RakipInitiative/ModelRepository/README.md

   * test on server (all servers: intern, extern, VRE)
   * contact jukka about dose response
 * tubs model
+* Taenia model
+* involving Esther
   * source attribution (ask Esther if she finds the time for that)
   * toxoplasma model (ask Esther if she can contact Arno)
-* Taenia model
 * Gropin

 ## done so far

+### 23/09
+* fixing minor mistakes in DRM metadata schema
+* jukka model
+  * test on server - failed, investigating
+* general tests on VRE

 ### 22/09
 * jukka microbial criterion model